MicrosoftDocs/bot-docs/articles/bot-framework-publish-deploy.md

 ---
 title: Bot Framework Deploy Bot to Azure | Microsoft Docs
-description: Detailed walkthrough of how to deploy a bot to Microsoft Azure.
+description: Detailed walkthrough of how to deploy a bot to the cloud.
 services: Bot Framework
 documentationcenter: BotFramework-Docs
 author: kbrandl